impankratov/mongodb-backup-s3/README.md

 ## Vendigo Fork

+This fork is based on [halvves/mongodb-backup-s3](http://github.com/halvves/mongodb-backup-s3)

+It has the following changes:

+  * Runs on alpine linux so that the image is TINY
-Removes port directives, as we can use replicaSets or host:port.
+  * Removes port directives, as we can use replicaSets or host:port.
+  * Specify region for buckets with '.' in the name, as is required by AWS
+  * Upgrades aws-cli from an ancient version in 'apt' to the latest python pip one.
+  * Removes restore on restart, because that is a crazy idea.

 Also removes the ability to initiate a restore on startup, as this won't work well with replicasets.